 Wenatchee Valley Dispute Resolution Center offers a team of certified mediators with training and experience in a wide variety of cases.
 Our mediators come from various professional backgrounds and walks of life and offer their time and services to WVDRC pro-bono (without charge) so that we can offer affordable quality services to anyone who needs it.

 Lynn Yialelis, M.Ed, B.A., is the founder and Executive Director of WVDRC.
 She is a Washington Mediation Association (WMA) Certified Mediator, WMA Practicum Approved Supervisor, and certified by WMA in Mediation as a Specialist in the areas of Domestic (Family Law), Employment, Education, Organizational, and Labor Relations. (complete bio)

-Marti Clayton, is the Intake Specialist and Case Manager for WVDRC.
-In that capacity, Marti responds to mediation and conciliation inquires, helps parties determine if mediation is an appropriate option for their specific situation, coordinates the scheduling of mediation sessions, and guides each case through to completion.
-Marti has a strong background in law, having worked in the legal field for over 20 years, and brings working knowledge of the court systems and requirements of various fields of law, including family law and real estate.
-Marti is beginning her training in Basic Mediation, and aspires to become a Certified Mediator with WVDRC.
+Miriam P., is the Intake Specialist and Case Manager for WVDRC.
+In that capacity, Miriam responds to mediation and conciliation inquires, helps parties determine if mediation is an appropriate option for their specific situation, coordinates the scheduling of mediation sessions, and guides each case through to completion.
+Miriam, brings a strong background in building client relationships; having worked in that field for 35 years.
+Miriam has begun her Mediation training,and aspires to become a Certified Mediator with WVDRC.